-- the Chief Executive Officer (CEO); - the Principal Legal Officer (PLO) (including claims report); - the Chief Financial Officer (CFO) (Financial Statements); and the Manager, Engagement and Development Support Team (Future Acts, Mining and Exploration and PBC Support Units).
+- · the Chief Executive Officer (CEO); - the Principal Legal Officer (PLO) (including claims report); - the Chief Financial Officer (CFO) (Financial Statements); and the Manager, Engagement and Development Support Team (Future Acts, Mining and Exploration and PBC Support Units).

-In accordance with NIAA requirements, the NQLC prepares, on a yearly basis an Operational Plan for approval by NIAA and attends to changes of that Operational Plan during the financial year as required.
-In accordance with NIAA requirements, the NQLC reports on its operational and financial performance twice a year.
+In accordance with NIAA requirements, the NQLC prepares an Operational Plan on a yearly basis for approval by NIAA and attends to changes to that Operational Plan during the financial year as required.
+Additionally, in accordance with NIAA requirements, the NQLC reports on its operational and financial performance twice a year.